ErickNavarroD/hum_progranulin_RNAseq_Leavitt/README.md

 ## Methods

 All statistical analyses were carried out using R (v.
 4.1.2) (R Core Team, 2021).
-Expressions counts were retrieved directly from BaseSpace application (Illumina, 2021).
-Expression profiles of each sample were visually inspected before and after normalization to detect any sample with uncommon overall expression profile.
+Expression counts were retrieved directly from BaseSpace application (Illumina, 2021).
+Distributions of read counts from each sample were visually inspected before and after normalization to detect any sample with uncommon overall expression profile.
 We performed differential expression (DE) analysis using the DESeq2 R package (v.
 1.34.0) (Love et al., 2014).
 P-values were adjusted using